FontaineRiant/Scorch/README.md

 - use of intel intrinsics if possible
 - multithreading with OpenMP

-- feature : teach an AI how to make fractals that look better
+- feature : teach an AI to make fractals that look good